hugo961223/miniature-waddle/README.md

 # First part: Several Different CNN models

 Download CIFAR10 dataset (.mat) files from official website, put together with these code files.
 And the name indicates which CNN structure we use.
 E.g: "resid.m" means ResNet; "deep_resid.m" means Deeper ResNet.
+Run "cifar10_preparation.m" first to get the dataset ready, then feel free to run those models to reproduce our outcomes.

 ***
 # Transfer Learning in image recognition